 Political Science at Southern Miss has faculty from the Universities of Michigan, Florida, North Carolina, and Utah.
 We have a young and energetic faculty who will challenge you to think about politics and the political system while helping you develop skills that will be useful for you in a variety of settings.
 We teach courses across the breadth of the discipline, (law, theory, methods, public administration, international relations, comparative government and American politics) and many of us infuse our course materials with internet materials, film, television programming, and music.
 The department sponsors several student organizations including two pre-law societies, a political honor organization (Pi Sigma Alpha), and a politics discussion group (the Southern Miss Political Society).
 Finally the department has a number of small scholarships that we award annually.

 Because political science is a liberal arts major, which educates rather than trains, our students find employment in a variety of places.
 USM political science graduates have gone to law school, graduate school, joined the Peace Corps, taken jobs in politics, government, and in the private sector.

-For more information check contact the department at 601.266.4310.
-You may also email the director of the undergraduate political science program, Dr. Joe Weinberg at Joseph.Weinberg@usm.edu.
+For more information, contact the department at 601.266.4310.
+You may also email the director of the undergraduate political science program, Dr. Allan McBride at Allan.McBride@usm.edu.